kyoro1/image_analysis_with_automl_in_azure/README.md

                 ![System Assigned identity](./docs/images/managed_identity.png).

         - `Give access rights to the populated ID`
-            - After generating the identity, you need to assign the appropriate rights like `READ`, or `WRITE`(IAM) in Azure AD like `Enterprise Application` setting.
+            - After generating the identity, you need to assign the appropriate rights like `READ` or `WRITE`(IAM) in Azure AD like `Enterprise Application` setting.
 [This site](https://stackoverflow.com/questions/66806261/is-it-possible-to-assign-a-system-managed-identity-to-an-azure-ad-enterprise-app) can help your understanding.

-        - `Retrieve AML workspace with the managed ID`
+        - `Retrieve AML workspace with the ID`
             - You can retrieve AML workspace as follows in [train.py](./train.py):
                 ```python
                 from azureml.core.authentication import MsiAuthentication